 - High Body Temperatures – If your child’s body temperature keeps rising (above 101 degrees), it’s a sign of a bacterial infection in the working.

-- Irregular Toilet Habits – Lesser urination and frequent passing of stools
+- Irregular Toilet Habits – Less urination and frequent passing of stools.

-- Sleepiness and Lethargy – When your child doesn’t mix with his peers, doesn’t go out and sleeps more often.
+- Sleepiness and Lethargy – When your child seems tired, he doesn’t willingly socialise with his peers, and sleeps more often.

 Diagnosis of Bacterial Infections